What gear do you use?

 Drone: DJI Mavic Air

-The DJI Mavic Air is one of the most tiny and portable drones out there, which makes it perfect for traveling.
+The DJI Mavic Air is one of the tiniest and portable drones out there, which makes it perfect for traveling.
 Every country has its own drone laws though, so just be sure to search it up and comply with the rules.
 In Canada, they recently released a law where you have to obtain a drone license before you can fly your drone.

 What program do you edit with?